PremiseWP/premise-portfolio/readme.txt

 Go to <a href="http://plugins.premisewp.com/premise-portfolio/premise-portfolio/" target="_blank">Premise Portfolio</a>.

 == Changelog ==

-= 1.2.1 =
-* Added ability to filter portfolio loop by categories.
-Pass cat param with a string of category names or ids separated by comma.

-= 1.2.0 =
-* Complete redesign.
-Simplified the plugin and the way it displays the portfolio.

 = 1.1.0 =
 * Add tags and categories to Portfolio Items CPT & single template